 Hanalei Hawaii, USA Travel Guide

 Hanalei's weather features consistent warmth, but with distinct wet and dry seasons.
 Summer (June-October): Average temperatures range from 75-85°F (24-29°C).
-This period is generally drier than winter, though passing showers remain common.
+This timeframe is generally drier than winter, though passing showers remain common.
 Humidity levels are consistently high, typically around 75-85%.
-Ocean conditions during these months are usually calmer, making them ideal for swimming, snorkeling, and paddleboarding in Hanalei Bay.
-The sun shines often, but sudden, brief rain showers are a part of the tropical experience.
+Ocean conditions in these months are usually calmer, making them ideal for swimming, snorkeling, and paddleboarding in Hanalei Bay.
+The sun shines often, but sudden, brief rain the showers are a part of the tropical experience.

 Travelers experience varied conditions and crowd levels based on the time of year.

 High Season (Mid-December to Mid-April, Mid-June to August) brings consistent warm weather and lively atmosphere.
 Higher prices and more crowds are expected.
-Shoulder Season (Late April to Mid-June, September to Mid-December) sees fewer crowds and potentially lower prices.
-Low Season (May, September, early December) offers the best deals and minimal crowds, though increased rain is possible.
+Shoulder Season (The End of april to Mid-June, September to Mid-December) sees fewer crowds and potentially lower prices.
+Low Season (May, September, early December) offers the best deals and basic crowds, though increased rain is possible.

 Mid-Dec to Mid-Apr, Mid-Jun to Aug